dynamics

 • body_name (str) – Name of the body.

-• use_theoretical_model (bool) – Whether the state corresponds to the theoretical model when updating and fetching the robot’s state.
-Optional: True by default.
+• use_theoretical_model (bool) – Whether the state corresponds to the theoretical model when updating and fetching the state of the robot.

 • copy (bool) – Whether to return the internal buffers (which could be altered) or copy them.
 Optional: True by default.
 It is less efficient but safer.